Halokavod/alx-low_level_programming/0x00-hello_world/README.md

 3.This script generates the assembly code of a C code and save it in an output file.

 4.This script compiles a C file and creates an executable named cisfun.

+5.This script prints exactly "Programming is like building a multilingual puzzle, followed by a new line.